McDonnell F2H Banshee: Further development

 The F2H-3 was an all-weather fighter, with a larger diameter Westinghouse AN/APQ-41 radar fitted in an 8 ft 0 in longer fuselage which also increased its internal fuel load by over 50%, to 1102 usgal.
 This allowed the detachable wingtip fuel tanks to be reduced to 170 usgal each, and due to the increased internal capacity, these were now seldom needed.
 The cannons were moved back, away from the nose to accommodate the larger diameter radar while allowing for an increased ammunition capacity.
 The horizontal stabilizers were lowered from the fin to the fuselage and were given dihedral, and on all but the first aircraft, large triangular fillets were added to the leading edges.
 The weapons load was increased to 3000 lb and AIM-9 Sidewinder air-to-air missiles would be cleared for use.
 The F2H-3 also added provisions for aerial refueling consisting of as-needed bolt-on, in-flight refueling probe that replaced the upper port cannon.
 250 were built, with the first flight being made on March 29 1952.

-An F2H-3P reconnaissance variant was proposed to replace the F2H-2P but was not built.

 The final variant to be produced was the F2H-4.
 It had a Hughes AN/APG-37 radar and slightly more powerful Westinghouse J34-WE-38 3600 lbf engines that increased the aircraft's service ceiling to 56000 ft.
 The F2H-4 was externally indistinguishable from the F2H-3.

 McDonnell also created at least 48 proposals, including a long range escort fighter (Model 24H), a two-seat night fighter (Model 24N), a two-seat trainer (Model 24P), a two seat interceptor (Model 24Q), several single seat interceptors (models 24R & 24S), multiple variants with lengthened fuselages, alternate wings and tails, swept wings (model 24J, and others) and afterburners (model 24K, 24L and others), and various engine (model 24W, and others) and radar installations (model 24Y, and others), few of which were built.
 Plans for adding afterburners were canceled after a test aircraft suffered extensive damage to the wing and tail after the afterburners were lit.
+An F2H-3P reconnaissance variant was proposed to replace the F2H-2P, but was ultimately not built.

-Production ended on 24 September 1953 after 895 aircraft had been delivered.
-Under the 1962 unified designation system surviving F2H-3 and F2H-4 were redesignated F-2C and F-2D respectively while F2H-1 and F2H-2 (F-2A and F-2B) had already been retired.
+On 24 September 1953, production of the Banshee was ended following the delivery of 895 aircraft.
+Under the 1962 unified designation system surviving F2H-3 and F2H-4 were redesignated F-2C and F-2D respectively.
+The F-2A and F-2B designations were never assigned, as the F2H-1 and F2H-2 had already been retired.
 No Banshee flew under the new designations as the last examples were already in storage when the new designations came into effect.